openboxes/openboxes/docs/api-guide/authentication.md

 ```

 ### Cookies File
-Or use `-b cookies.txt` to read from a cookies file and make requests against the API.
-Use the `-c cookies.txt` on the login request to generate the proper cookies.
+Or use `-b cookies.txt` to read from the cookies file with your saved session information.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \